JohannaMichael/flowchart-mrcnn/README.md

 `pip install -r requirements.txt`

-Note: Use Tensorflow 1.14.0 (Version 2 of Tensorflow is not yet supported by the Matterport Mask R-CNN Code).
+Note: Use Tensorflow 1.14.0 or 1.15.0 (Version 2 of Tensorflow is not yet supported by the Matterport Mask R-CNN Code).
 Also best to use GPU version of Tensorflow.

 3. Run setup from the repository root directory